kimalfred/Employee-Management-System/README.md

 - **Leave Management:**
   - Employees can apply for leave.
-  - Managers can approve or reject leave requests.
+  - Admins & Managers can approve or reject leave requests.

 - **Salary Management:**
   - View and manage employee salary details.